ClementTr/Statistics/README.md

 ## Statistics

-Statistics Course: Telecom ParisTech - Specialized Master in Big Data/Data Science
+Statistics Course: Telecom ParisTech - Advanced Master in Big Data/Data Science
 <br>

 ### How does it work ?